 Bluetooth speakers tips and tricks

-Why is frequency response is important for speakers?
+Why is the frequency response important for speakers?

 Before we tackle Bluetooth speakers, we need to talk about something integral to all speakers (and headphones): frequency response.
 How much accurate audio reproduction matters depends on where you plan to use your Bluetooth speaker.
 For example, when you host an outdoor party, you won’t achieve an ideal sound, but probably just want to cut through environmental noise anyway.
 If you’re at home with your speaker, you can be a bit more picky about the subtle nuances.

 While a speaker’s frequency response chart gives you an idea of how a speaker will sound before you hear it, know that the full audio bandwidth runs 20Hz-20kHz.
-Generally, bass frequencies land between 20Hz-300Hz.
+Generally, bass frequencies land between 20Hz and 300Hz.
 Mids are 300Hz-4kHz, and treble is 4kHz and higher.

 The importance of EQ